4.4. Peyote "Unit of three"

 www.lakota-info.at (c) Rainer Krenn

-www.lakota-info.at Here the keyrings I made as christmas presents in 2004.
+www.lakota-info.at All those keyrings have about the same size: diameter: 1.7cm length: 10.5cm without the ring (5cm fringes) Here the keyrings I made as christmas presents in 2004.
 This one I made for myself.
 I like those colors!
 Birthday present for a dear fried of mineHere is a slightly different version to the former one.

 Another variation of one of my favourite patterns.